Skip to content

 Common ABC Patterns and What They Mean

 When you analyze ABC data across multiple incidents, patterns emerge that point toward function.
-Here’s what to look for:
+Here’s what to look for, in the same order as the SEAT framing above:

 Escape Pattern